 One of the best voices country music has had the privilege to know.

-I'm proud that he chose 'Bottle Of Tears' as one of his songs to record, and honoured to be able to call him a friend'.
+I'm proud that he chose 'Bottle of Tears' (written by Joe Allen, Jimmy Pasquale and D. Lay) as one of his songs to record, and honoured to be able to call him a friend'.

 Thank you, Jimmy Pasquale, for your support of Gene Watson.

 About Jimmy Pasquale...

 Jimmy Pasquale was the co-founder and recording guitarist of the Meridian, Mississippi-based group Darryl Vincent & The Flares between 1955 and 1959, and saw the release of several recordings, including 'Daddy's Goin' Batty', 'Mercy Me', 'Wild Wild Party' and 'Because I Love You'.